FarhanPanchbhaya/AutoEnrollerYorku/README.md

 1. Activate your virtual environment if you created one (see above)
 2. Run the script: `python VSBChecker.py`
 3. Fill in the parameters in the application:
-   - Course Catalogue Number (6 characters code)
+   - To find your Chrome profile path/number, type `chrome://version` in Chrome
+   - Look for "Profile Path" in the information displayed
    - Check Interval (seconds between availability checks)
-   - Session Duration (minutes before a new browser session is created)
+   - Session Duration (minutes before a new browser session is created, leave at 15 if unsure)
+4. Close any running Chrome instances before starting the script
-4. Click "Start Checking" to begin monitoring for course availability
+5. Click "Start Checking" to begin monitoring for course availability
-5. The script will:
+6. The script will:
    - Check Visual Schedule Builder (VSB) for course availability
-   - Attempt enrollment automatically when a spot becomes available
    - Refresh the browser session periodically to prevent timeouts
    - Continue checking until a spot is found or you click "Stop"
+   - Attempt enrollment automatically when a spot becomes available

-> **Note:** The script is currently configured for SUMMER 2025.
-You may need to modify line 267 for different academic terms.
+> **Note:** The script is currently configured for Summer 2025.
+You may need to modify line 316-317 for different academic terms. [value 0 is Fall/Winter undergrad, value 1 is Grad or Osgoode students, value 2 is Summer]

-## Features

-### main.py

-- Automatically attempts enrollment at specified intervals
-- Configurable number of attempts and interval between attempts
-- Support for both adding courses and transferring sections

-### VSBChecker.py

-- Monitors course availability through Visual Schedule Builder
-- Only attempts enrollment when a spot becomes available
-- Automatically refreshes the browser session to prevent timeouts
-- Provides status updates with timestamps

 ## Requirements